Agricultural Pheromones Market Size and Share

 Recent Industry Developments

-• November 2024: Givaudan expanded encapsulation capacity at its Pedro Escobedo site in Mexico, doubling output to meet Latin American demand.
+• November 2024: Givaudan expanded its encapsulation capacity at the Pedro Escobedo site in Mexico, doubling output to meet demand in South America.

 • October 2024: BASF announced it is considering an IPO for its Agricultural Solutions division to accelerate growth in biologicals.